hangulu/cs51_materials/cr3/cr3_hakeem.md

 Now, let's do some error analysis.

-**Exercise 4:** What would happen if you tried to run the following code after defining color label as above?
+**Exercise 4:** What would happen if you tried to run the following code after defining color label as above and color as in lab?

 ```ocaml
 let my_color : color = Simple Pink ;;